rpollock03/guilds/CONTRIBUTING.md

 ## Don't use inline styles

-All styling in the project is going to be done using the MUI components library or styled components, so we should **never use inline styles**.
+All styling in the project is going to be done using the MUI components library or styled-components, so we should **never use inline styles**.

 ```tsx
 // good